5jjCopter/EzWifibroadcast/List-of-Wifi-cards-and-doungles.md

 - TP-Link-TL-WDN3200 (2.4/5Ghz, Diversity, RT5572 chipset)
 - Rosewill RNX-N600UBE (2.4/5Ghz, Diversity, RT5572 chipset, txpower unknown currently, RT5572 chipset)

+Pay attention to the version number of the wifi adapter, manufacturers often use a completely different chipset with a different version number!

 ### **AWUS036NHA**
 This adapter will provide around 280mW output power.
 Ranges of several kilometers have been reported (with directional antennas though).